As fall is turning into winter, we’ve got a line up of fall treats for you to keep the pumpkin, cinnamon, nutmeg, ginger and apples in your bellies.

 Pro tip: These donuts are best enjoyed fresh.
 If you want to save more for later, place any leftover donuts in a ziplock bag lined with paper towels.
 Spread the donuts out in one layer and store in the fridge.

-When we want to ensure great tasting recipes for our cannabis cooking, we turn to Jeff the 420 Chef.
+When we want to ensure great tasting recipes for our flower-infused cooking, we turn to Jeff the 420 Chef.
 He shared a recipe for our Fall Treats series that you can whip up quickly and have on hand for those spontaneous holiday gatherings.
-Never show up empty handed or be left without a snack for guests to enjoy.
+Never show up empty-handed or be left without a snack for guests to enjoy.

 - 10 cups popped popcorn